okta/okta-idx-golang/README.md

 }
 ```

-### Get IdxContext
+### Get Context
-The IdxContext is where we store the interactionHandle, state, and codeVerifier for your application for you.
+The Context is where we store the interactionHandle, state, and codeVerifier for your application for you.
 ```go
 idxContext, err := IDXClient.Interact(context.TODO(), nil)
 if err != nil {